Barbara Newman

-Barbara Jane Newman is an American medievalist, literary critic, religious historian, and author.
+Barbara Jane Newman (born August 14, 1953) is an American medievalist, literary critic, religious historian, and author.
 She is Professor of English and Religion, and John Evans Professor of Latin, at Northwestern University.
 Newman was elected in 2017 to the American Philosophical Society.

 Education and career

 Newman was raised near Chicago, Illinois.
 After an undergraduate education at Oberlin College and graduate work at the University of Chicago, she began her scholarly career with a 1981 dissertation at Yale on Hildegard of Bingen.

 She has written on issues of gender and identity in a broad range of literary and theological texts, as well as translating important works from Latin, French, and Middle High German.
 Her scholarship has explored figures such as Julian of Norwich, Heloise and Abelard, Thomas of Cantimpré, Mechthild of Hackeborn, Marguerite Porete, Henry Suso, and Guillaume de Lorris.
 She has been described as "one of the finest Hildegard scholars".
 Her 2003 book, God and the Goddesses: Vision, Poetry, and Belief in the Middle Ages suggested that medieval Christianity included multiple female figures, "distinctive creations of the Christian imagination", who deepened the medieval vision of God.
 Her book was praised in Speculum as a "provocatively and eloquently written study" in which "Newman has directed her lifelong passion for the feminine in medieval Christian literature toward a finely tuned reading of female figures" as Goddesses; Caroline Walker Bynum wrote that when "we look back fifty years from now, we will see this book as one that changed the face of scholarship and maybe even our understanding of Christianity itself."
 In 2006 Newman published a study and translation of the Song of Songs or Marienleich of Heinrich Frauenlob, which was described in The Times Literary Supplement as being "a gorgeous publication, clearly and forcefully written, stunningly laid out and carefully edited."
 In 2015 she was elected to a one-year term as President of the Medieval Academy of America.